Intrinsic semiconductor

 An intrinsic semiconductor, also called a pure semiconductor, undoped semiconductor or i-type semiconductor, is a semiconductor without any significant dopant species present.
 The number of charge carriers is therefore determined by the properties of the material itself instead of the amount of impurities.
-In intrinsic semiconductors the number of excited electrons and the number of holes are equal: n = p.
+In intrinsic semiconductors the number of excited electrons and the number of holes are equal: n = p, as a direct consequence of charge neutrality for the semiconductor.
 This may be the case even after doping the semiconductor, though only if it is doped with both donors and acceptors equally.
 In this case, n = p still holds, and the semiconductor remains intrinsic, though doped.
 This means that some conductors are both intrinsic as well as extrinsic but only if n (electron donor dopant/excited electrons) is equal to p (electron acceptor dopant/vacant holes that act as positive charges).

 The electrical conductivity of chemically pure semiconductors can still be affected by crystallographic defects of technological origin (like vacancies), some of which can behave similar to dopants.
 Their effect can often be neglected, though, and the number of electrons in the conduction band is then exactly equal to the number of holes in the valence band.
 The conduction of current of intrinsic semiconductor is enabled purely by electron excitation across the band-gap, which is usually small at room temperature except for narrow-bandgap semiconductors, like Hg0.8Cd0.2Te.

 The conductivity of a semiconductor can be modeled in terms of the band theory of solids.
 The band model of a semiconductor suggests that at ordinary temperatures there is a finite possibility that electrons can reach the conduction band and contribute to electrical conduction.

 A silicon crystal is different from an insulator because at any temperature above absolute zero, there is a non-zero probability that an electron in the lattice will be knocked loose from its position, leaving behind an electron deficiency called a "hole".
 If a voltage is applied, then both the electron and the hole can contribute to a small current flow.